abalkin/kcc/README.md

 42 /inline comment
 ```

-By convention, k programmers tend to use capitals very sparingly, typically only
-when absolutely necessary.
+*Identation* in `k` is a really painful subject.
+Basically, what you want is *no identation*.
+This means if your function body is getting so larger than life that you are tempted to split it
+into lines, you either need to refactor, or your entire train of thought doesn't hold any
+water at all and you need to go back to the blackboard.
+Sometimes, however, identation is ok,
+and it is *always* one space.
+Tabs will be frowned upon, because they will end up taking up
+other people's precious screen real estate, and humans generally get really itchy when it comes
+to brick and mortar.

+*Capitals*, by convention, are used by `k` programmers very sparingly, normally as a last resort
+measure.
 This applies both to code and comments.
-Identifiers in
+Identifiers in CamelCase is universally
-CamelCase are generally unwelcome, and c_style is not permitted at all since
+considered bad form but sometimes tolerated, and `c_style` is not permitted at all since
 underscore is an operator.
-Function and variable identifiers are very often boiled down
+Function and variable identifiers are very often boiled down to
-to an absolute minumum, short identifiers 1-3 chars long are commonplace, which does
+an absolute minumum, short identifiers 1-3 chars long are commonplace, which does not impact
-not impact readability and comprehension given that function/variable definitions are
+readability and comprehension given that definitions are adequately annotated.
+Short
-adequately annotated.
-Short identifiers might sound like a bad idea to a Java
+identifiers might sound like a bad idea to a Java programmer not used to identifiers shorter
-programmer, but a well-structured and well-formatted k program typically fits on
+than 100 bytes, but a well-structured and well-formatted k program typically fits on
 a single screen and requires little or no scrolling, and jumping between source
 files is more of an exception than a rule.
 The way our brain works is when the
 entire program fits into your visual buffer, "cryptic" identifiers are no longer a